openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Different options for working with discussions are available through these roles:

-* Discussion moderators can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts, and endorse responses.
+* *Discussion moderators* can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts, and endorse responses.
 Posts made by moderators are marked as "By: Staff" in the list of posts.
-Responses and comments made by moderators have a colored "Staff" banner.
+Responses and comments made by moderators have a colored "Staff" identifier.
 This role is often given to course team members who already have the Course Staff role.

 .. removed this clause from 1st sentence per JAAkana and MHoeber: , and, if the
 .. course is cohorted, see posts from all cohorts

-* Discussion community TAs have the same options for working with discussions as moderators.
+* *Discussion community TAs* have the same options for working with discussions as moderators.
 Posts made by community TAs are marked as "By: Community TA" in the list of posts on the **Discussion** page.
-Responses and comments made by community TAs have a colored "Community TA" banner.
+Responses and comments made by community TAs have a colored "Community TA" identifier.
 This role is often given to students.

+.. put this comment in to make the formatting of this bulleted list consistent when output using the spinx template

-* Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff" identifier.
+* *Discussion admins* have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff" identifiers.
 This role can be reserved for assignment to course team members who have the Instructor role only: the discussion admins can then both moderate discussions and give other users these discussion management roles whenever necessary.